Frequently Asked Questions

 The "Remember me" option is tied to a specific browser on one computer.
 You can open a different browser and/or log into shibboleth on a different device, which will require you to authenticate; you should then be able to access the settings for your Duo account from the menu options on the left side of the Duo screen.

-I click “Send Me a Push” but it’s not showing up on my phone.
+I click "Send Me a Push" but it's not showing up on my phone?

 Check your phone’s settings to be sure that alerts are enabled for the Duo application.
 Also, try actually launching the Duo app to be sure that the push request is reaching your phone.

 You can select "Enter a passcode" which will text you a list of 5 new codes to your phone.
 Copy the codes to some place that is both safe and accessible to you, so you have them.
-Options include printing them then putting the printout in your wallet or purse, add them to secure storage such as a password manager application, or copying the list of codes to your alternate email address.
+Options include printing them, then putting the printout in your wallet or purse, add them to secure storage such as a password manager application, or copying the list of codes to your alternate email address.
+View Instructions

 What happens if I'm away from all my registered devices?

-If you’re out of options to authenticate -- your phone is back in your room, your codes are in your car, and you’re not at your registered land line, there is one additional option: you can contact the ITS Service Center (x4487) during normal business hours.
+If you’re out of options to authenticate -- your phone is back in your room, your codes are in your car, and you’re not at your registered land line, there is one additional option: you can contact the ITS Service Center 413-585-4487 during normal business hours.
 Once you have verified your identity to them over the phone, they can generate a short term one-time code that you can use to verify your authentication.
 This temporary code expires in an hour after being issue.

-I’m travelling abroad (and won’t be able to use cell service), what are my options?
+I'm travelling abroad and won't be able to use cell service, what are my options?

 I log into multiple accounts at the same time, can I still do this using Duo?

 Some users are able to log in to multiple accounts in the same browser, such as your Smith email account and also your personal Goolge account if you have one.
 This is no longer supported by Google.
-We recommend that you use different browsers for separate accounts; for example, use Chrome when accessing your Smith account, and Firefox when accessing your personal account.
+We recommend that you use different browsers for separate accounts; for example, use Chrome when accessing your Smith account, and Firefox when accessing your personal account

 I have proxy access to another account from my individual account.
 Will Duo affect my ability to have proxy access?